I imagine we’ll be marking V-Day by sitting on the settee, not touching, while I mess around on my phone and he pretends he’s not asleep.

 Candlelight?
 Four words – Disney Princess polyester dresses.

-Basically, all the “romantic” stuff doesn’t just make the single people sad, it’s also a thorny rose in the heart of the average parent.
+All the “romantic” stuff doesn’t just make the single people sad, it’s also a thorny rose in the heart of the average parent.

 And all of this, of course, assumes that you’re still in a relationship with the person you had sex with and made another person.
 Eff me – imagine what V-Day is like for people who are single AND have small children?